Featured Articles and the Quality Assessment Process

-We believe HubPages is the ultimate place online for in-depth, media-rich, useful, original content.
-To make it clear to the world that HubPages is the home of thorough, high quality, engaging resources, we promote a select set of Hubs that epitomize this style.
+We believe HubPages and our Network Sites are the ultimate place online for in-depth, media-rich, useful, original content.
+To make it clear to the world that HubPages is a place for great writing, we promote a select set of articles that epitomize this style.

-The Quality Assessment Process determines which of these Hubs end up being showcased on the Related and Latest Hub sections of other Hubs and Topic Pages and made available to search engines.
-These Hubs are known as Featured Hubs.
+The Quality Assessment Process determines which articles end up being made available to search engines, being showcased on the Related and Popular sections of other articles, on topic pages, and examined for inclusion on our Network Sites.
+These articles are known as Featured articles.

 How the Quality Assessment Process Works